SEO (Search Engine Optimization) has two purposes:

 2.0 | JSON-LD

-One top of applying keyword analysis, meta data and video sitemaps, it’s worth noting that Blue Billywig automatically optimises your videos for search engines by injecting schema.org markup (via JSON-LD).
+Besides applying keyword analysis, meta data and video sitemaps, it’s worth noting that Blue Billywig automatically optimizes your videos for search engines by injecting schema.org markup (via JSON-LD).

 JSON-LD tags provide structured data: a standardized format for providing information about a page.
 This in turn helps search engines to understand the content of a page.